chrisjdavie/leetcode_2025/interviews/binary_tree_max_depth/review.md

 - it had obvs been a long time since I did any binary tree work in an interview
 - and thou I got the right answer in the depth difference, it was kinda lucky (I wasn't thinking about it correctly)
+- I was reactive to complexity questions, rather than thinking it through